friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\single_equal_with_while.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: invalid syntax"""
-       2: a = 1
-       3:
-    -->4: while a = 1:
+       4: while a = 1:
                 ^^^^^

     You used an assignment operator `=`; perhaps you meant to use